Scott Steiner: Steiner Brothers (1996-1998)

 The Steiner Brothers rejoined WCW in 1996, debuting on the March 11 edition of Monday Nitro.
 They won the World Tag Team Championship from Harlem Heat on July 24, but proceeded to lose it back to them just three days later.
 After the formation of the New World Order (nWo), the Steiner Brothers feuded with The Outsiders, who had won the World Tag Team Championship from Harlem Heat.
 The Steiners won the tag belts at Souled Out on January 25, 1997.
 The following Nitro, Eric Bischoff stripped them of the titles and returned them to The Outsiders due to WCW referee Randy Anderson, who was not an official referee for Souled Out, counting the fall.
 Harlem Heat would challenge the Steiners for their spot as contenders for the tag belts.
 The Steiners eventually won and earned a match with the Outsiders at Road Wild on August 9.
 Scott would cover Scott Hall for the fall but Kevin Nash pulled referee Nick Patrick out of the ring and Patrick ended the match as disqualification.
-The Steiners finally won the belts on October 13, defeating Hall and Syxx, who wrestled in the injuired Nash's place via "Wolfpac Rules".
+The Steiners finally won the belts on October 13, defeating Hall and Syxx, who wrestled in the injured Nash's place via "Wolfpac Rules".

 From mid 1997 into early 1998, Scott Steiner underwent noticeable physical changes, such as massively increasing his muscle mass, cutting his signature mullet and growing a goatee.
 During this period, Steiner feuded with nWo member Buff Bagwell over who had the better physique.
 In early 1998, he began leaving Rick in the ring by himself during tag team matches, or starting the match without ever tagging his brother in.